chihacknight/chihacknight.org/_posts/events/2016-04-12-200th-event-celebration.md

   - events
 links:
 title: "200th Event Celebration!"
 description: "Happy Birthday Chi Hack Night!
 This night marks our 200th event to build, share and learn about civic tech!
-To celebrate this day, we will hear from 10 members of Chi Hack Night about what they’ve done at or learned from our group.
+To celebrate this day, we will hear from 9 members of Chi Hack Night about what they’ve done at or learned from our group.
 Each presenter gets 2 minutes!
 Come celebrate, eat, build, share, and learn with us!"
 speakers:
- - Nick Mader
  - Ben Galewsky
  - Eric van Zanten
  - Kevin Wei